 AMAZON LINK: Trophy Skin Blue MD Acne Light Therapy Device.

-Our final product is another high intensity table-top machine.
+Our final product is another high intensity table-top machine, the best one of them all.
 The advantage Trophy has over other table-top machines is the wavelength, which is 405nm to 420nm, compared to 470nm in Project E and Norlanya.

 Trophy Blue MD features blue light and red light, with the standard goals of killing acne bacteria and calming inflammation.
 There’s less diversity than Project E and Norlanya, but colours like yellow and cyan are a bonus, the icing on the cake: red and blue are the best for clearing acne with ease.

 The one area where Trophy is inferior is its reduced count of LED bulbs.
-There’s 120 in total, with 60 each for red and blue, compared to 140 and 150 for blue in the other table top devices.
+There’s 120 in total, with 60 for blue, compared to 140 and 150 for blue in the other table top devices.
+But the key with Trophy MD is that the wavelength is massively superior.

 Once more, Trophy is hands free and easy to use.
 When situated on your desk, you can bathe your entire face in the light with as little effort as breathing.
 The directions are to apply the entire light to your skin for only 5 minutes, three times per week.
 If your acne is moderate to severe, Trophy recommends two sessions per day.
 Trophy Blue MD also comes packed with a pair of light-protective goggles.

-Overall, Norlanya and Project E are even better than Trophy Blue MD, while costing approximately the same, but Trophy is still an excellent product.
+Overall, Norlanya and Project E are excellent blue machines, while costing approximately the same as Trophy, but Trophy MD is the very best tabletop product you can buy.

-PROS: perfect wavelength, easy to use, takes only 5 minutes.
+PROS: best wavelength, easy to use, takes only 5 minutes, features red and blue light.

 The verdict – which device wins?

 The greatest device matches the greatest price tag – for pure blue light, Baby Quasar MD Blue is the ultimate thanks to its optimal specifications.
-For table-top devices, Norlanya is victorious over Project E by a wafer thin margin due to its extra LEDs.
+For table-top devices, Trophy Skin Blue MD is victorious, with Norlanya in second, beating Project E into third by a wafer thin margin due to its extra LEDs.

-For readers wanting to spend under $150, I would recommend reVive.
-However, Silk’n Blue and Tanda Clear Plus are also excellent options.
+For readers wanting to spend under $150, I would recommend Tanda Clear Plus.
+However, Silk’n Blue and reVive are also excellent cheaper options.
 The famous LightStim is good, but at an intensity disadvantage compared to equally priced products.

 In fact, every blue light device reviewed here is decent.
 I would advise you to remember the constant activator replacement in the Illumask though: it really isn’t as cheap as it looks.
 Again, it’s a good choice for a one month experiment.
 Thereafter you can move onto a more permanent investment.